mu-semtech/mu-project/README.md

 Bootstrap a mu.semte.ch microservices environment in three easy steps.

-## How to
+## Tutorial/getting started

-Setting up your environment is done in three easy steps:  first you configure the running microservices and their names in `docker-compose.yml`, then you configure how requests are dispatched in `config/dispatcher.ex`, and lastly you start everything.
+Setting up your environment is done in three easy steps:
+1. First configure the running microservices and their names in `docker-compose.yml`
+2. Then, configure how requests are dispatched in `config/dispatcher.ex`
+3. Lastly, simply start the docker-compose.

 ### Hooking things up with docker-compose